francis403/ThesisWork/README.md

 	- How does AFL add the code block to the bitmap
 	- Can we access it in any way?
 	- What exactly is in %%rdx, rcx, raz when we reach the code block?
+	- How does the fuzzing take advantage of the instrumentation?
+	- How do we put the id of the block into the shared memory?